Murray wins shootout with Hurts as Cardinals top Eagles

 Hopkins finished with nine receptions for 169 yards, his seventh game with at least 100 yards receiving this season.

-After Arizona was forced to punt with 1:35 seconds left, Hurts drove Philadelphia to the Arizona 31 and his pass in the end zone to Travis Fulgham was knocked down by Dre Kirkpatrick as time expired.
+After Arizona was forced to punt with 1:35 seconds left, Hurts drove Philadelphia to the Arizona 31 before his pass into the end zone was knocked down as time expired.

 Murray's 6-yard touchdown pass occurred two plays after Arizona's Ezekiel Turner blocked the punt by Johnston.